-During closed sessions of Team meetings, the coordinator distributed a physical copy or shared an electronic copy of the Confidential Case Review Form to the Team.
-The form included detailed information about the victim, offender, the relationship between the parties, the death incident, system response to the death, and a narrative that included a timeline of events surrounding the death.
-Team members reviewed the information provided and the narrative was read aloud.
-Team members asked questions to clarify issues or obtain additional information about the case.
+During closed sessions of Team meetings, the coordinator shared a Powerpoint with information from the Confidential Case Review Form to the Team.
+The form includes detailed information about the victim, offender, the relationship between the parties, the death incident, system response to the death, and a narrative that includes a timeline of events surrounding the death.
+Team members asked questions to clarify issues or obtain additional information about the case after the presentation.
 When appropriate, the coordinator invited representatives from agencies or systems that had contact with the offender or the victim prior to or following the death to the meetings in order to provide the Team with additional information not available in the written records.

 After reading and discussing the facts of the death, Team members conducted a thorough review of the death and factors associated with the death.
 In particular, Team members looked for: risk factors for the victim or the offender prior to the death, system failures associated with the death, and recommendations for policy or systems improvement.
-At the conclusion of the meeting, if distributed, all documents related to the case were collected by the coordinator and either secured for storage or destroyed.
+Team members recorded their observations in an online form accessible only to project staff.